Action Collections & Receivables Management (ACRM)

 Step 2: Don't share personal details.
 No address, date of birth or banking information until you've confirmed the debt is yours.

-Step 3: Check your own records.
-Pull your credit report from Equifax or TransUnion and compare it to what Action Collections & Receivables Management (ACRM) sent you.
+Step 3: Check your credit report to see what Action Collections & Receivables Management (ACRM) has reported about you.
+Get your free credit score and report with Borrowell.

 Step 4: Dispute the debt in writing if it's wrong.
 Keep copies of everything you send.